Mismiles/football-club/README.md

 ## Credits

 ### Content
-- The bag, products, checkout, stripe payments, admin coding was taken from the course content.
+- The bag, products, checkout, stripe payments, admin application was taken from the course content.

--The news section and comments associated with this were built using (https://djangocentral.com/building-a-blog-application-with-django/)
+-The news section was built using (https://djangocentral.com/building-a-blog-application-with-django/)

 -The contact form was built adapting code from: https://learndjango.com/tutorials/django-email-contact-form